-ACT American Conservatory Theater, African drum, Ancient India, Battlefield, Bay Area theatre, Bhagavadgītā, Bhishma, Carole Karemera, David Eden Productions Ltd., death, dharma, Duryodhana, epic poem, Ery Nzaramba, fable, Geary Theater, Hastinapura, Hindu, Hinduism, India, Indian myth, Indian story, inheritance, Jared McNeill, Jean-Claude Carrière, Kali Yuga, Karen Aldridge, Kaurava, Krishna, Kuruksetra War, legacy, Mahābhārata, Marie-Hélène Estienne, mortality, mythology, New York theatre, Oria Puppo, Pandava, parable, Peter Brook, Philippe Vialatte, San Francisco theatre, Sanskrit, Sean O’Callaghan, Shantanu, story-within-a-story, theatre, Theatre review, Toshi Tsuchitori, Vyāsa, war, Yudhishthira
+ACT American Conservatory Theater, African drum, Ancient India, Battlefield, Bay Area theatre, Bhagavad Gita, Bhagavadgītā, Bhishma, Carole Karemera, David Eden Productions Ltd., death, dharma, Duryodhana, epic poem, Ery Nzaramba, fable, Geary Theater, Hastinapura, Hindu, Hinduism, India, Indian myth, Indian story, inheritance, Jared McNeill, Jean-Claude Carrière, Kali Yuga, Karen Aldridge, Kaurava, Krishna, Kuruksetra War, legacy, Mahābhārata, Marie-Hélène Estienne, mortality, mythology, New York theatre, Oria Puppo, Pandava, parable, Peter Brook, Philippe Vialatte, San Francisco theatre, Sanskrit, Sean O’Callaghan, Shantanu, story-within-a-story, theatre, Theatre review, Toshi Tsuchitori, Vyāsa, war, Yudhishthira

 “Weapons are the tools of violence;